 3. Side panels - install side panels on the cage (you will have to remove some of the screws already installed).
 Trim the side panels to clear the rear shock tower as shown.
-The left side panel will also need trimmed to clear the motor.

 4. Headers - trim headers and drill (2) .125 mounting holes on each.
 Mount as shown.